ESPN gets 1st chance to air hockey Stadium Series game

 Since ESPN won back the NHL rights two years ago, it has carried the All-Star Game and Stanley Cup finals on ABC.
 The only thing it hasn't had is an outdoor game.

-That changes Saturday night when ABC has the Stadium Series contest between the Washington Capitals and Carolina Panthers from Carter-Finley Stadium in Raleigh, North Carolina.
+That changes Saturday night when ABC has the Stadium Series contest between the Washington Capitals and Carolina Hurricanes from Carter-Finley Stadium in Raleigh, North Carolina.

 ABC's package of Saturday games airs typically in the afternoon, but hockey gets the prime-time slot with the NBA on its All-Star break.